datopian/datahub/README.md

 </h1>

-🌀 `portal` is a framework for rapidly building rich data portal frontends using a modern frontend approach.

-`portal` can be used to present a single dataset or build a full-scale data catalog/portal. `portal` is built in Javascript and React on top of the popular [Next.js][] framework.
+🌀 `portal` is a framework for rapidly building rich data portal frontends using a modern frontend approach. `portal` can be used to present a single dataset or build a full-scale data catalog/portal.

-`Portal` assumes a "decoupled" approach where the frontend is a separate service from the backend and interacts with backend(s) via an API.
+`portal` is built in Javascript and React on top of the popular [Next.js][] framework. `portal` assumes a "decoupled" approach where the frontend is a separate service from the backend and interacts with backend(s) via an API.
 It can be used with any backend and has out of the box support for [CKAN][].

 [ckan]: https://ckan.org/
 [next.js]: https://nextjs.com/